rockfordlhotka/lhotka.net/index.md

 I have a page with [many of the book covers](books.md) from over the years.

+I started blogging in Feburary 2004, and switched blog hosts in 2018 or 2019.
+The 2004-2018 blog posts are in the [lhotka.net/weblog archive](https://lhotka.net/weblog/index.html).

 ## Affiliations

 I am a member of the Microsoft community: